and container specialties

 Midwest Can Company recommends that refueling vehicles with any portable fuel container only occur in emergency situations.
 Always store and use gasoline in a well-ventilated area, never store in your vehicle, and keep out of reach of children.

-How do I properly store my “Spill-Proof” (CARB) spout?
+How do I properly store my “Quick-Flow” (CARB) spout?

 Midwest Can Company’s spout is designed to close automatically.
-After you have filled your tank, twist and lock your spout and reattach the "child-safety" red cap and store in a safe, well-ventilated area.
+After you have filled your tank, reattach the red cap and store in a safe, well-ventilated area.
 In addition, once the container has been filled with gasoline, the spout should NEVER be re-inserted back into the body of the can.

 Can I store fuel in my gas cans for long periods of time?

 Stored fuel will not hurt your gas can.
-However, due to a potential loss of octane of the fuel during periods of long storage, Midwest Can Company recommends that you not use our gas cans for long term storage.
+However, keep in mind there is a chance for potential loss of octane during long periods of storage.

 Where should I store my gas can?